Pranjal-Tripathi-01/Confluent_Kafka/README.md

 1. Random data is generated and loaded into MYSQL table using data_generator.py
 2. Data from MYSQL table is sent to Kafka topic using producer.py
-3. Data from Kafka topic is consumed and written to cassandra table using consumer.py
+3. Data from Kafka topic is consumed and transformed and written to cassandra table using consumer.py

 ## Resources:
 1. Confluent Cloud for Kafka